DucManhPhan/DucManhPhan.github.io/_posts/2020-04-02-How-to-configure-Hibernate-correctly-in-our-project.md

             avoid excess validation, only run validation at most at this frequency - time in milliseconds.
 If a connection is due for validation, but has been validated previously within this interval, it will not be validated again.
 The default value is 3000 (3 seconds).

+        These above properties only exist in the Tomcat connection pool.
+They are unknown properties to [Hikari connection pool](https://github.com/brettwooldridge/HikariCP).

 <br>

 ## Some dialects of Hibernate for other databases